The Ups and Downs of Breeding

 their own, shone very brightly.

-That year taught me a lot
+That year taught me a lot about trust, and having confidence in

 others and myself.
 I learned that vets are fallible, and that they will